Contact or visit us

 5. Demonstrate professionalism and professional values within the scope of a multicultural changing society.

-6. Utilize conceptual frameworks to analyze health data and behaviors to facilitate health promotion and disease prevention for optimal population health.
+6. Analyze health data and behaviors in light of conceptual frameworks to engage individuals and populations in health promotion and disease prevention strategies for optimal health.

 7. Utilize multiple technologies to access and manage information to guide professional practice.